aloys-c/wx2pfpx/README.md

 To download new data, you have the following options :
 - select a starting time (up to 24 hours in the future).
 - The number of forecasts you want to fetch.
-- Using a station network or a grid to import the data.
+- Using a stations network or a grid to import the data.

 Clicking on the download button will generate a new dataset that will be saved on the Hard Drive and replace the previous one.

-When available for an airport, the METAR and TAF data is displayed.
+When available for an airport, the METAR and TAF data is also displayed.

 Keep in mind that the weather data source is a free, but limited service.
 It is designed to prevent abuse and making a lot of requests will increase downloading time or make it fail.